mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 * [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/)
 * [Traefik 1.7](https://containo.us/traefik/)

-For ingress, it's possible to configure the following:
+For ingress, it is possible to do the following:
 * Turn TLS on and off
 * Provide a domain name (e.g. mendix.example.com)
-* Ingress annotations
+* Add ingress annotations

 For each environment, the URL will be automatically generated based on the domain name.
 For example, if the domain name is set to mendix.example.com, then apps will have URLs such as myapp1-dev.mendix.example.com, myapp1-prod.mendix.example.com and so on.